denschmitz/pins_tiles/README.md

 From Wolfram: http://mathworld.wolfram.com/MercatorProjection.html

+There is quite a bit of material on converting long/lat to tiles.
+It all comes to dividing a Mercator projection into little squares.
+The square that has the whole world is zoom level 0, with doubling each level.
+The mapping services deliver square png or gif images to cover the area.

 <img src="http://mathworld.wolfram.com/images/eps-gif/MercatorProjection_1000.gif">

 The Mercator projection is a map projection that was widely used for navigation since loxodromes are straight lines (although great circles are curved).
 The following equations place the x-axis of the projection on the equator and the y-axis at longitude <a href="https://www.codecogs.com/eqnedit.php?latex=\lambda_{0}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\lambda_{0}" title="\lambda_{0}" /></a>, where <a href="https://www.codecogs.com/eqnedit.php?latex=\lambda" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\lambda" title="\lambda" /></a> is the longitude and <a href="https://www.codecogs.com/eqnedit.php?latex=\phi" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\phi" title="\phi" /></a> is the latitude.